rfaile313/draw_game/README.md

 1. `run` builds and runs
 2. `run build` only builds
 3. `run clean` cleans files
-4. `run debug` will run a debugger once I set it up
+4. `run debug` compiles with TCC for debugging

 (4coder bindings to run.bat)